CANADIAN CENTRE FOR MORITA THERAPY

 -

-Executive Member, and Incoming Chair (effective April 1, 2025) of the International Committee, a section of the Japanese Society for Morita Therapy: https://www.jps-morita.jp/
+Chair, International Committee, a section of Japanese Society for Morita Therapy

 -

-Incoming Vice-Chair (effective April 1, 2025) of the Translation Committee, a section of the Japanese Society for Morita Therapy
+Vice-Chair, Vice-Editor in Chief, Editorial Committee, a section of Japanese Society for Morita Therapy

 -

-Incoming Vice-Chair (effective April 1, 2025) of the Editorial Committee, a section of the Japanese Society for Morita Therapy
+Vice-Chair, Translation Committee, a section of Japanese Society for Morita Therapy

 -